Targeted Ankle Support, Compression, & Flexibility

 Recovering from an ankle sprain can be disruptive to your day to day activities.
 At RiptGear®, we understand that you want to get back to normalcy as quickly as possible.
-Our ankle braces are designed to help you get back on your feet fast, without much pain.
+Our ankle braces are designed to help you get back on your feet fast, without adding additional pain.

 Sprained ankles can happen in almost any situation.
-Stretching your ankle further than it’s used to moving can stretch and injure your ligaments.
-This overextension most often occurs by placing your foot the wrong way when stepping down, while running, or even when standing up from a chair.
+Stretching your ankle further than its normal range of motion can stretch and injure your ligaments.
+This overextension can occur by placing your foot the wrong way when stepping down, while running, or even when standing up from a chair.

-Keeping your ankle supported allows muscles to heal more quickly.
+Keeping an ankle supported allows muscles to heal more quickly.

 Ankle Pain When Walking or Running

 Most ankle pain is caused by injury during a past activity.
 However, there are a few other conditions that could be causing your ankle pain while walking.
-If your pain is minimal and your ankle is not broken, a RiptGear® ankle brace can help.
+If your pain is minimal and your ankle is not broken, a ankle brace may help.

 Conditions that can cause ankle pain when walking or running: